 While they were in the process of creating the first proof they called me saying some of the pictures were not high enough quality to print well.
 I asked Andrea about them she thought they were “OK”.
 I looked at my draft of the file and resent the picture files to Andrea and had her redo them with higher resolution.
 I appreciated the fact that Thomson-Shore cared enough to look at quality, not just quantity.

-The book continues to be offered online but Thomson-Shore is no longer doing the distribution.
+The book continues to be offered online but Thomson-Shore went bankrupt and is longer doing the distribution.

 The book is here, but it is an innocent little baby.
 It needs to have its cover opened in order to be read.
 Sometimes feel like my mother Sheila Buchanan Buell, when she had her first art show and went and hid in the bathroom.
 But I promised myself I’d show Sheila’s paintings to the world so I’m having a book.